TomNussbaumer/docker-demo-dataonly-containers/README.md

 VOLUME /mydata
 ```

-Let's build an image from this Dockerfile (supposing you have stored the above example in file Dockerfile and changed the add line to add some real files):
+Let's build an image from this Dockerfile (supposing you have stored the above example in file Dockerfile and changed the ADD line to add some real files):

 ```
 docker build --rm -t demo/mydata-image .